Jscherbe/frontend/docs-src/content/sass/core/breakpoint/index.md

 Create a media query from a specific size in either direction
-- This is for mostly programmatic usage, so that a user could pass a breakpoint confiuration in either direction
+- This is for mostly programmatic usage, so that a user could pass a breakpoint configuration that may contain values that go in either direction
 - This way you don't need to repeat conditions (ie if min ... else ...)